ICBO-conference/icbo2025/docs/index.md

 ## 16th International Conference on Biomedical Ontology

-The International Conference on Biological and Biomedical Ontology (ICBO) is a premier anual conference covering the development and application of ontologies for biological and medical domains.
+The International Conference on Biological and Biomedical Ontology (ICBO) is a premier anual conference series covering the development and application of ontologies for biological and medical domains.
 Researchers, students, and professors working in biomedical ontology are welcome to submit.

 ## Theme of Conference